|Fish, worms, crawdads, liver, and reeking confections of blood and guts are blue-plate specials for catfish.|

 Fixed bobbers are best suited for fishing waters no deeper than the length of your rod or pole.
 This style of float allows the bait to remain at a preset depth after casting.

 In deeper water, or when casting long distances, use a sliding bobber to eliminate casting problems caused by the long length of line between the bobber and the hook.
 These bobbers slide up and down the line, and your entire rigging (bobber, sinker and hook) can be reeled almost to the rod tip.
 When cast, the bobber floats while the sinker pulls the line through the bobber.
 A bobber stop or stop knot placed on the line stops line movement and suspends the bait at the preferred depth.

 Adding Swivels to Your Fishing Rigs

 Because catfish tend to twist and roll when hooked (as do many live baits used for catfishing), many fishermen like to add a swivel to their rigs.
 Swivels also serve as "stops" between slip sinkers and hooks.

 If you do use swivels, avoid cheap brass-plated models.
 Instead, use top-quality ball-bearing swivels.
 The extra expense could mean the difference between landing a trophy or losing one.

-Additional items you might want to consider buying for catfishing include:
+Additional fishing gear you might want to consider buying for catfishing include:

 - Rod holders, for boat and bank